Island Bush Camp

 Island Bush Camp has just 5 bush chalets tastefully decorated in a simple, chic bush style.
 They are open to the front with stunning views over the river and allow the sounds of the bush to drift through.
 Each chalet is built out of natural materials and sits on a wooden platform high off the ground.
 Cosy beds are turned down each night behind tented mozi nets.

-The shady lounge area is the focal point of the camp, with comfortable chairs while attentive camp staff.
-This is just the perfect place to relax with binoculars to hand to take a closer look at any of the passers by on ‘bush TV’.
+The shady lounge area is the focal point of the camp, with comfortable chairs and attentive staff behind the bar.
+This is just the perfect place to relax with binoculars at hand to take a closer look at any of the passers by on ‘bush TV’.
 The fireplace right at the river front is the ideal place to watch the sun rise and fall.
 Here you marvel at the galaxy of stars and spend the evening listing to the sounds of the wild or to the many bush tales the guides like to share with their guests.

 Walking safaris are our main activity in this heavenly place.
 This is your chance to explore the bush on a different level.
 You walk in small groups and will be escorted by an armed official wildlife scout and our experienced guides.
 This ensures your safety and gives you an exciting and educational view of the bush at ground level.